WeslieDE/PlaytimeReloaded/README.md

 # PlaytimeReloaded
-### A Minecraft Bukkit/Spigot  Plugin to save and display the playtime from all players.
+### A Spigot/paper plugin to track playtime of all players on the server.
-Its save his data to a sqllite or an mysql database.
-Supports color codes in every messages/commands.
-Have full UUID support.
-Works on multiple servers (server networks).
-Possible to run command then a player reached a playtime.
+Track and save the playtime of all players in a SQLite or MySQL database.
+Supports command execution, then a player reach a defined playtime.

 ## Command List

 - /playtime [player]
-    Show you own playtime or the playtime from [player]
+    Show your own playtime or the playtime from other players.

 - /toptime [numbers]
-    Show the top [numbers] player with the best playtime.
+    Shows the top [numbers] of players with with the highest playtime.
-	Default is 5

 ## Permissions

 - playtime.login
-The player get a playtime message at every login.
+	Shows the playtime at login.

 - playtime.use
 	The player can use the /playtime command.

 - playtime.use.others
 	The player can see the playtime from other players.

 - playtime.top
-Can see the top 5 playtime list.
+	Can see playtime list.

 ## Config

 ```javascript
 mysql: